The Politics of Personalized News Aggregation: Baseline model

+\begin{enumerate} \item The content provided by infomediaries is usually very coarse, taking the form of snippets that consist of a title and a few summary sentences. \item A major source of infomediary's revenue comes from displaying ads to users while the latter are browsing through snippets.
+In the case of Facebook News Feed, every few snippets are followed by an ad, followed by a few more snippets, etc., so that users can absorb ads and content together seamlessly.

+\item According to pundits working and consulting in the tech sector, modern news aggregators are operated by tech giants that wield significant market power.
+See also \cite{fanta2018publisher} for a report on how big players like Google News have been reshaping the news landscape.

-Our second assumption says that candidates do not observe news signal structures when crafting policies.
-Here we are motivated by the reality that algorithms behind modern news aggregators represent trade secrets and cannot be easily reverse-engineered by third parties.
-According to computer scientists who work on algorithm audit, the easiest way to peek into these algorithms is to survey users (\cite{feedvis}), which leads us to believe that voters (at least partially) observe the news signals that are offered to them.
+\item The algorithms behind their operations represent trade secrets that cannot be easily reverse-engineered by third parties.
+According to computer scientists working on human-centered computing, a common way to recover these algorithms is to survey users, who have proven effective in detecting unusual changes in their algorithms in recent cases \citep{devos2022toward}. \end{enumerate}